cerndb/spark-dashboard/README.md

 The chart can be installed using [helm](https://helm.sh/docs/intro/quickstart/) with:
 ```
-# download and cd into the directory
+# Prerequisite: download and cd into the directory
 helm install spark-dashboard -f values.yaml .
 ```